web-dave/webdave.de/src/assets/posts/route_types.md

 #### Empty Path

 This type of route does not "consume" any URL segments.
-It is a perfect fit if you wanna use child-routing.
+It is a perfect fit if you want to use child-routing.

 ```js
 [